-The process of extracting dinosaur fossils from the rock matrix that has encased them for millions of years is featured in the FossilWorks exhibit at the Museum.
+At the museum’s FossilWorks exhibit, the process of extracting vertebrate fossils from the rock matrix that has encased them for millions of years is on full display.

-Volunteer preparators must complete a special training course to work in FossilWorks, which was funded through an appropriation from the New Mexico State Legislature.
-Presently Fossilworks focuses on another Jurassic site, the Peterson quarry, located on BLM land in central New Mexico.
+One of the important sites that Fossilworks has highlighted is the Peterson quarry, located on BLM land in central New Mexico.
 A father-son team, the Petersons first discovered the site in the 1960s.
 Since 1989, they have led dozens of excavations at the site, pouring in thousands of volunteer hours to excavate almost 70 jackets containing dinosaur bones and teeth.
-The most dramatic specimen from the Peterson quarry is a partial skeleton of the giant (40 ft/12 m long theropod Saurophaganax.
-This partial skeleton was first prepared in Fossilworks and is now on display in the museum's Age of Supergiants (Jurassic) exhibit.
+The most dramatic specimen from the Peterson quarry is a partial skeleton of the giant (40 ft/12 m long) theropod Saurophaganax.
+This partial skeleton was prepared in Fossilworks and is now on display in the museum's Age of Supergiants (Jurassic) exhibit.

 These days, FossilWorks has been mostly focused on the preparation of late cenozoic mammals of New Mexico, but all kinds of fossils have made their way through this amazing space.

 Besides the actual fossil preparation work being done, the exhibition features text and illustrations about the fossilization process and Jurassic Period dinosaurs.

 For more information on volunteering at FossilWorks, please see our Volunteering Opportunities page.
 Anyone wishing to visit or inquire about the FossilWorks lab or fossil preparation should contact our Fossil Preparation Lab Manager, Justy Alicea.